d2l-ai/d2l-en/chapter_preliminaries/probability.md

 For example, $P(1 \leq X \leq 3)$ denotes the probability of the event $\{1 \leq X \leq 3\}$, which means $\{X = 1, 2, \text{or}, 3\}$.
 Equivalently, $P(1 \leq X \leq 3)$ represents the probability that the random variable $X$ can take a value from $\{1, 2, 3\}$.

-Note that there is a subtle difference between *discrete* random variables, like the sides of a die, and *continuous* ones, like the weight and the height of a person.
+Note that there is a subtle difference between *discrete* random variables, like the sides of a dice, and *continuous* ones, like the weight and the height of a person.
 There is little point in asking whether two people have exactly the same height.
 If we take precise enough measurements you will find that no two people on the planet have the exact same height.
 In fact, if we take a fine enough measurement, you will not have the same height when you wake up and when you go to sleep.
 So there is no purpose in asking about the probability that someone is $1.80139278291028719210196740527486202$ meters tall.
 Given the world population of humans the probability is virtually $0$.
 It makes more sense in this case to ask whether someone's height falls into a given interval, say between $1.79$ and $1.81$ meters.
 In these cases we quantify the likelihood that we see a value as a *density*.
 The height of exactly $1.80$ meters has no probability, but nonzero density.
 In the interval between any two different heights we have nonzero probability.
 In the rest of this section, we consider probability in discrete space.
 For probability over continuous random variables, you may refer to :numref:`sec_random_variables`.